NRPyCritCol & SFcollapse1D: an open-source, user-friendly toolkit to study critical phenomena: Numerical implementation

 \sfcol solves the EKG system in spherical-like coordinates imposing outgoing radiation boundary conditions of the form \eq{ \biggl[\partial_{t}\bigl(r\sfv\bigr) + \partial_{r}\bigl(r\sfv\bigr)\biggr]\bigg|_{r=r_{\rm max}} = 0. } The boundary condition is applied to the scalar field $\sfv$ itself, after which consistent values of the auxiliary fields $\sfd$ and $\sfm$ are computed using \eqref{eq:SFaux}.
 When applying boundary conditions, we use backwards finite differences whenever needed to ensure that both the spatial and time derivatives are all computed using valid data.

 The PDEs that determine the radial metric and lapse functions are integrated from the origin outwards subject to the regularity conditions~\cite{choptuik1986study,choptuik1992critical,choptuik1994critical} \eq{ a(t,0) = 1\quad\text{and}\quad\partial_{r}\alpha(t,0) = 0. } In order to be able to determine the lapse using the polar slicing condition \eqref{eq:KG_polar_slicing}, we use the regularity condition to fix the value of the lapse to a constant at the origin, which is arbitrarily set to unity.
-We then follow~\cite{choptuik1986study} and perform a rescaling of the lapse function, $\alpha\to\kappa\alpha$, with \eq{ \kappa = \min\Bigl(\frac{a}{\alpha}\Bigr). } In general, the value of $\kappa$ changes from one spatial hypersurface to the next.
+This is equivalent to the statement that central observers have coordinate time equal to proper time and is a choice made by some groups (see e.g.~\cite{baumgarte2010numerical}).
+We choose to follow Choptuik's prescription for rescaling the lapse~\cite{choptuik1986study}, which involves computing the quantity \eq{ \kappa = \min\left[\frac{a}{\alpha}\left(1-|\beta|\right)\right]. } Remember that for our gauge choice $\beta^{i}=0$ and, thus, we get the simplified expression $\kappa = \min\left(a/\alpha\right)$.
+In general, the value of $\kappa$ changes from one spatial hypersurface to the next.
 Since the polar slicing condition is homogeneous in $\alpha$, multiplying it by a constant means that the condition is still satisfied.
-The particular form of $\kappa$ is chosen so that no signals propagate faster than the speed of light on our numerical grids.
+The particular form of $\kappa$ is chosen so that no signals propagate faster than the speed of light on our numerical grids and so that the spacetime is asymptotically flat ($\lim_{r\to\infty}\alpha\to1$).
+We refer the reader to Ch.~4.4 of~\cite{choptuik1986study} for further details.

 \textit{Initial data}

 When obtaining initial data, we specify the scalar field $\sfv$ at the initial hypersurface and then analytically compute $\Phi$ from it.
 We assume that the initial hypersurface is at a ``moment of time symmetry'', so that $\Pi=0$ initially.
 We then solve the Hamiltonian constraint \eqref{eq:KG_HC} in order to determine $a$ and the polar slicing condition \eqref{eq:KG_polar_slicing} in order to determine $\alpha$, imposing the regularity conditions \eqref{eq:ADM_regularity}.